 The Audience Diversity Academy is an initiative which helps drive organisational change.
 It addresses a key sector challenge — building new and diverse audiences from the whole of society.
 We use the word diversity in its broadest sense.

 Our Fellows represent arts, culture and heritage organisations across England.
 We also offer Joint Fellowships for two people from the same organisation to take part.
-Discover more about the Fellows who have recently graduated from the successful pilot programme.

 “No-one can afford to ignore diversity issues nowadays but many cultural organisations still struggle to think through and apply new practices.
 This programme will give many organisations the on-going, in-depth support they need to try new approaches, get great results and embed the learning into their organisation.”

 Find out more about the experiments previous Fellows worked on by reading their blog posts below:

 We are currently recruiting for the next cohort of Fellows from across England to take part in Audience Diversity Academy 3.0 which will take place from September 2018 – March 2019.